-You can use the Notification Properties dialog to attach a blackout schedule to an existing notification or to create a notification and attach a blackout schedule to it.
+You can use the Notification Properties dialog box to attach a blackout schedule to an existing notification or to create a notification and attach a blackout schedule to it.

-- 1 Open the Notification Properties dialog. - 2 In the To box, select the target address. - 3 Click Blackout and the Select Notification Schedule dialog appears. - TIP: The Select Notification Schedule dialog is populated with all of the schedules on the target Performance Center Server.
+- 1 Open the Notification Properties dialog box. - 2 In the To box, select the target address. - 3 Click Blackout.

+Embarcadero Performance Center opens the Select Notification Schedule dialog box.

+- TIP: The Select Notification Schedule dialog box is populated with all of the schedules on the target Embarcadero Performance Center Server. - 4 In the Select Notification Schedule dialog box, select the target schedule, and then click Attach.

-4 In the Select Notification Schedule dialog, select the target schedule, and then click Attach.
-The Select Notification Schedule dialog closes, returns to the Notification Properties dialog, and adds the schedule name to the Blackout Schedule column.
+Embarcadero Performance Center closes the Select Notification Schedule dialog box, returns to the Notification Properties dialog box, and adds the schedule name to the Blackout Schedule column.